flancia-coop/doc.anagora.org/social-coop-cwg.md

 1. Severe ADHD, time is a fluid concept.
 Doing things when I see it is my way of being helpful.
 I will try to dive in less.
 2. Let's put it in the notes that it can happen

 C: Personally I definitely find it helpful when other people take actions!
 Please continue.
-Only suggestion is
+Only suggestion is:

-M: That was part of the rationale for
+M: That was part of the rationale for writing up how moderation works, clarify we don't think we have a mandate

+H: Definitely take action against things which are

+C: Buying a print of art = not spam?
+Unless we assume that #SilentSunday is a beautiful anticommercial decommodified space… which it isn't

+H: Do we want to make a note?
+Or address it with the next post?

+D: I have marked spam from those in the past, but I would be fine ignoring them

+dphiffer says:"is it spam" seems distinct from "is the hashtag used properly" but I do think two _could_ interact

 #### prep for March hackathon

+H: Sunday March 22nd.

 #### moderation sched for March